dailydimaz/helper/README.md

 # Install mkcert (Windows with Chocolatey)
 choco install mkcert

-# Generate certificates
+# Install mkcert (Ubuntu/Debian)
-pnpm generate-ssl-certificates
+apt install mkcert

-# Start with HTTPS
+# Certificates are automatically generated when you run:
 pnpm dev
 ```

-Access the application at **https://helperai.dev** 🚀
+The development server will run with HTTPS at **https://helperai.dev:3000** 🚀

 ## Development Workflows